HermiloOrtega/Corporate-Benefits-Hub/README.md

 ### Book version
 ![Screenshot](./assets/8.png)

----

-## 💡 Idea & Concept
-- Centralize all exclusive corporate promotions and benefits into a single access portal.
-- Improve employee engagement by offering additional value from partner businesses.
-- Create a visually attractive and user-friendly web app that is easy to maintain.

----

-## ✨ Features & Functionality
-- **Homepage**:
-  - Dynamic image slider showcasing featured promotions.
-  - Quick access menu categorized by type of promotion or business sector.

-- **Business Listings**:
-  - Detail pages for each business with descriptions, images, and available promotions.

-- **Dynamic Book Agenda** (Legacy Feature):
-  - Adobe Flash-based interactive book that simulates page-flipping to browse flyers.
-  - Multiple view modes: page-by-page, grid view, zoom-in/out.

-- **Secure Access**:
-  - Hosted on internal Windows servers ensuring restricted and safe employee-only access.

-- **Customization Features**:
-  - Adaptable home banners and business category pages.
-  - Lightweight design enhancements for improved user experience.

----

-## ⚙️ Tech Stack
-- **Frontend**: HTML5, CSS3, JavaScript
-- **Dynamic Components**: Adobe Flash (legacy for Dynamic Book)
-- **Backend/Hosting**: Windows Server (on-premises intranet hosting)
-- **Design Tools**: Adobe Photoshop (business graphics, flyers)

----

-## 🏗 Architecture & Design
-- Modular content structure with easy-to-maintain HTML/CSS components.
-- Business-driven categorization for promotions.
-- Dynamic flyer book for a unique, memorable browsing experience.
-- Internal-only access to maintain security and protect vendor partnerships.

----

-## 🚀 Deployment & Setup
-- **Prerequisites**: Windows Server, Flash support (legacy mode).
-- **Deployment**: Manual deployment within company’s internal network.
-- **Maintenance**: Managed through IT department updates and content refreshes.

----

-## 🧑‍💻 My Role & Contributions
-- Full website and dynamic component development.
-- Frontend UI/UX customization aligned with employee needs.
-- Graphic design creation for business thumbnails and promotional materials.
-- Worked under supervision initially, later led maintenance independently.

----

-## 🧗 Challenges & Learnings
-- First exposure to Adobe Flash customization for real business applications.
-- Developed strong foundation in HTML/CSS/JS working from scratch and real-world scenarios.
-- Collaborated with senior developers and learned large scale internal system deployment.
-- Handled graphic design and marketing alignment as part of UI/UX improvements.

----

-## 📈 Future Enhancements
-- Migrate away from Adobe Flash towards HTML5 Canvas or WebGL solutions.
-- Integrate mobile responsiveness and accessibility features.
-- Automate promotion updates through backend management dashboards.

----

-## 🤝 Project Type
-Internal corporate project for employee benefit engagement.

----

-## 🪪 License
-⚠️ Internal Use Only — Copyright reserved to the Company.

----

-## 🔗 Additional Resources
-- **Internal Docs:** Available via corporate IT portal
-- **Related Tools:** Intranet Home, HR Services Portal
-- **Live Access:** Intranet only
+## Idea & Concept
+The concept behind Agenda Comercial was to create a centralized platform that:
+- Allows employees to browse different categories of businesses offering exclusive promotions.
+- Provides detailed pages for each business showcasing the available promotions.
+- Features an engaging homepage with a slider displaying designs and promotions from these businesses.

+An innovative component of the project is the **Dynamic Book Agenda**.
+This feature uses Adobe Flash to simulate a realistic book experience, complete with page-flipping effects, presenting promotional flyers in a visually appealing format.

+## Features & Functionality
+- **Main Menu:** Lists all business categories for quick and easy navigation.
+- **Business Listings:** Each category displays a list of businesses along with their promotions.
+- **Homepage Slider:** A dynamic slider that showcases designs and promotions from various businesses.
+- **Dynamic Book Agenda:** An interactive, realistic book-like experience that displays promotional flyers with page-flipping effects.
+- **Customization:** Small, user-focused customizations were implemented to enhance the overall experience.

+## Technical Details
+### Tech Stack
+- **Frontend:** HTML, CSS, JavaScript
+- **Backend/Hosting:** Deployed on internal Windows Servers
+- **Design Tools:** Adobe Photoshop (used for creating business thumbnails and promotional flyers)
+- **Dynamic Component:** Adobe Flash (for the interactive book agenda)

+### Architecture & Design
+- The website follows a modular design approach to ensure maintainability and scalability.
+- The homepage is designed to capture attention with a rotating slider that displays promotional content.
+- The dynamic book agenda adds an interactive element that enhances user engagement by mimicking the experience of flipping through a real book.

+## Installation & Setup
+Since Agenda Comercial is hosted on the company’s internal servers, the setup is specific to our intranet environment:
+- **Deployment Environment:** Windows Servers
+- **Prerequisites:**
+  - A web server capable of hosting HTML, CSS, and JavaScript content.
+  - Adobe Flash support for the dynamic book agenda feature.
+- **Access:** Available through the company intranet.

+> **Note:** Detailed installation and configuration steps are managed internally to fit our company’s IT infrastructure.

+## Usage
+Employees can interact with Agenda Comercial as follows:
+1. **Homepage:** Access the main menu to explore different business categories.
+2. **Business Pages:** Click on any category to view detailed information and current promotions from various businesses.
+3. **Slider Interaction:** Enjoy the dynamic slider on the homepage that cycles through featured business promotions.
+4. **Dynamic Book Agenda:** Engage with the interactive book agenda to view promotional flyers in a realistic page-turning format.

+## Development Process & Challenges
+### My Role
+- **Page Development:** Assisted in creating and developing individual business pages.
+- **Design:** Crafted thumbnails for each business and designed promotional flyers using Adobe Photoshop.
+- **Customization:** Implemented various customizations as needed across the website.
+- **Dynamic Book Agenda:** Contributed to the creation of an interactive book agenda using Adobe Flash.

+### Challenges & Learnings
+- **Technical Skills:** Enhanced my proficiency in web development, hosting management on Windows Servers, and graphic design with Photoshop.
+- **Integration:** Learned to integrate design elements seamlessly with functional web features.
+- **Business Communication:** Gained experience in communicating with business stakeholders to negotiate promotional deals.
+- **Mentorship:** Benefited greatly from working alongside a senior software engineer during my first internship, which provided me with valuable industry insights and skills.

+## Future Enhancements
+- **Modernization:** Consider updating the dynamic book agenda by replacing Adobe Flash with modern, cross-platform web technologies.
+- **Responsive Design:** Improve mobile responsiveness and overall accessibility.
+- **Feature Expansion:** Introduce additional features based on employee feedback and emerging business requirements.

+## Contributing
+As an internal project, further enhancements and modifications are managed by our development team.
+For any suggestions or feedback, please reach out to the project lead.

+## License
+This project is for internal use within the company and is not intended for external distribution.

+## Additional Resources
+- **Documentation:** Further technical documentation is available on the company’s internal portal.
+- **Related Projects:** Explore other internal initiatives that integrate web development and design innovations.